-Paul Molinari (pronounced “mall-in-are-ee”), a 28-year coaching veteran at the Division I and II levels, is in his second season as an assistant coach on the Youngstown State men’s basketball staff.
+Paul Molinari (pronounced “mall-in-are-ee”), a 29-year coaching veteran at the Division I and II levels, is in his fourth season on the Youngstown State men’s basketball staff.

 During the 2017-18 season, the Penguins set a school record with 266 steals, breaking the 27-year-old record of 255 set in 1990-91.
 Youngstown State also scored 2,410 points, which rank fifth on the single-season scoring list and is just the fifth time in school history a YSU team has scored more than 2,400 points in a season.